 - 1. Number and extent of rills: Rills rarely occur on this site.
-If rills are present, they are likely to occur on slopes greater than 20 percent and immediately following wildfire.
+If rills are present, they are likely to occur on slopes greater than 30 percent and immediately following wildfire.
 Rills are most likely to occur on soils with surface textures of silt loam and clay loam. - 2.
-Presence of water flow patterns: Water-Flow patterns rarely occur on this site.
-When they occur, they are short and disrupted by cool season grasses, tall shrubs and surface gravels or stones and are not extensive.
+Presence of water flow patterns: Water-flow patterns occur on the site.
+They occur as short and disrupted flows.
+They are disrupted by cool season grasses and tall shrubs and are not extensive.

-3. Number and height of erosional pedestals or terracettes: Pedestals and/or terracettes are rare on this site.
-In areas where slopes approach 20 percent and where flow patterns and/or rills are present, a few pedestals may be expected.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): On sites in mid-seral status, bare ground may range from 25-45 percent.
-5. Number of gullies and erosion associated with gullies: None.
-6. Extent of wind scoured, blowouts and/or depositional areas: Usually not present.
-Immediately following wildfire some soil movement may occur on lighter textured soils.
-7. Amount of litter movement (describe size and distance expected to travel): Fine litter in the interspaces may move up to 2 feet following a significant run-off event.
-Coarse litter generally does not move.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Values should range from 3 to 5.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The surface horizon is typically 4 to 9 inches thick.
-Structure typically includes weak thin and moderate platy, weak to strong fine and medium granular, and weak fine to medium subangular blocky.
-Soil organic matter (SOM) ranges from 1 to 5 percent.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
+- 3. Number and height of erosional pedestals or terracettes: Pedestals and/or terracettes are rare on this site.
+Where flow patterns and/or rills are present, few pedestals may be expected.
+Terracettes can occur as deposits behind large bunchgrasses and shrubs.
+They are not extensive. - Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): On sites in mid-seral status, bare ground may range from 15-25 percent. - 5.
+Number of gullies and erosion associated with gullies: None. - Extent of wind scoured, blowouts and/or depositional areas: Wind-scoured, blowouts, and/or deposition areas are usually not present.
+Immediately following wildfire, some soil movement may occur on lighter textured soils. - 7.
+Amount of litter movement (describe size and distance expected to travel): Fine litter in the interspaces may move up to 3 feet following a significant run-off event.
+Coarse litter generally does not move. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Values should range from 4-6. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The surface horizon is typically 3 to 10 inches thick.
+Structure typically includes weak fine granular.
+Soil organic matter (SOM) ranges from 2 to 4 percent. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
+Tall shrubs intercept raindrops and increase infiltration.
 Tall shrubs accumulate snow in the interspaces.